England cruise through quarter-final over Australia to reach final four

-The Red Roses claimed their 29th straight win with the seven-try effort in Auckland.
+Australia 5-41 England: The Red Roses claimed their 29th straight win with the seven-try effort in Auckland

 England proved they are the benchmark at the Rugby World Cup with a 41-5 victory over Australia in their quarter-final.